MonetDB/MonetDB/documentation/source/json.rst

 Usage
 =====

-The JSON type is implemented as a subtype of ``VARCHAR``, that is guaranteed to only contain valid JSON strings.
+The JSON type is implemented as a subtype of ``VARCHAR``, that is guarranteed to only contain valid JSON strings.
 For example

 .. code:: sql